Debolina10Chatterjee/PRODIGY_DS_03/README.md

 ```
 https://github.com/Debolina10Chatterjee/PRODIGY_DS_03.git
 ```
-2. Open and run the `decision_tree_classifier.ipynb` notebook in Colab Notebook.
+2. Open and run the `Decision_Tree_Classifier.ipynb` notebook in Colab Notebook.

 3. Follow the instructions in the notebook to execute each code cell and analyze the results.